Diplodactylus vittatus: Ecology and habitat

 Diplodactylus vittatus is a nocturnal (night-active) and terrestrial (ground-dwelling) native Australian reptile.
 This species within diurnal hours will shelter in burrows and depressions under rocks or fallen timbers (reason for the common name of stone or wood gecko).

-Diplodactylus vittatus, like majority of reptiles, are endothermic, meaning the species requires their external environment to maintain and regulate their body temperature via physiological and behavioural means.
-Diplodactylus vittatus would choose microhabitats to forage within which were between their preferred temperature range (17℃–26℃) and choose to shelter in warmer locations which would aid in their thermoregulation during the diurnal hours, which enhances physiological processes of digestion and egg development.
+Diplodactylus vittatus, like majority of reptiles, are ectothermic, meaning the species requires their external environment to maintain and regulate their body temperature via physiological and behavioural means.
+Diplodactylus vittatus would choose microhabitats to forage within which were between their preferred temperature range (17°C–26°C) and choose to shelter in warmer locations which would aid in their thermoregulation during the diurnal hours, which enhances physiological processes of digestion and egg development.
 The species would select their foraging microhabitats and burrowing location depending on temperature needs of the individual to either increase or decrease their body temperature.
 Failure of maintaining thermoregulation can lead to loss of energy, predation, increased competition especially for resources and decrease access to their prey.

 Diplodactylus vittatus heavily relies on foliage, rocks and debris for surviving as the species have adapted to using camouflage, these environments providing their main food source, therefore the stone gecko can be commonly found in these locations.

 This species will communicate to each other by noises of clicking, chirping and barking, and also through body language (standing on hind legs).
 This communication can be used to attract a mate or when males are defending territories.